Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Preliminaries

+Here, $\|\cdot\|_{\text{sp}}$ denotes the spectral norm (i.e., the largest eigenvalue), $f$ and $\kappa$ are referred to as the \textit{robustness parameter} and \textit{robustness coefficient} of $F$, respectively. \end{definition} Any aggregation rule $F$ that is $(f,\mathcal{O}(f/n))$-robust achieves optimal $(f,\rho,\text{empirical})$-resilience.
+Specifically, iterative methods employing such a rule attain an optimization error that matches the information-theoretic lower bound for first-order optimization in the presence of $f$ misbehaving workers~\citep{farhadkhani2024relevance}.
+One such optimal rule is SMEA, introduced by \citet{pmlr-v202-allouah23a}. \begin{definition} Given $f, n \in \mb{N}$, $f < n/2$ and vectors $g_1, \ldots, g_n \in \mb{R}^d$, the smallest maximum eigenvalue averaging aggregation rule (SMEA) outputs the average of the $n-f$ gradients that are most directionally consistent, discarding outliers based on covariance,

+\end{definition} However, the above results focus on the optimization error, overlooking the impact of robust aggregation rules on the generalization error---the first term in the right-hand side of~\eqref{gen-error-ineq}.
+To address this gap, we provide a rigorous analysis of the generalization guarantees of robust distributed learning, focusing on the $\mathrm{SMEA}$ aggregation rule as it yields optimal optimization guarantees.

-The main objective of this work is to analyze the generalization error (\cref{gen-error-ineq}) of robust distributed optimization algorithms.
-We do so through the lens of uniform algorithmic stability, which measures how sensitive a learning algorithm is to changes in its training data.
-This approach originates in early works~\cite{vapnik74theory, DevroyeWagner79, RogersWagner78} and was later popularized in~\cite{Bousquet2002StabilityAG, JMLR:v11:shalev-shwartz10a, hardt2016train}.
+\paragraph{Stability under misbehaving workers.} We leverage the algorithmic stability framework to bound the generalization error of robust distributed learning algorithms.
+We do so via uniform stability, which measures how sensitive a learning algorithm is to changes in its training data.
+This approach was introduced by~\citet{vapnik74theory,RogersWagner78,DevroyeWagner79} and later popularized by~\citet{Bousquet2002StabilityAG, JMLR:v11:shalev-shwartz10a, hardt2016train}.
 We revisit this framework to study generalization in robust distributed learning, where the change is only in the honest workers' data.

+\begin{definition} Consider $n$ workers, with $f$ misbehaving and $n-f$ honest, each holding $m$ local samples.
+A distributed algorithm $\mc{A}$ is said $\varepsilon$-uniformly stable if, for all honest datasets $\mc{S}, \mc{S}' \in \mc{Z}^{(n-f)m}$ that are \textit{neighboring}—i.e., differing in at most one sample—we have

+where the expectation is over the randomness of $\mc{A}$. \end{definition} This property leads to the following bound on the generalization error, proved in~\Cref{gen-and-Byzantine}. \begin{proposition} If $\mc{A}$ is $\varepsilon$-\textit{uniformly stable}, then